cherkesky/keymaster/README.md

 1. EventBridge triggers the keymasterFn lambda every 10 hours
 2. Refresh token is retrieved from AWS Secret Manager
 3. A POST request is sent to the BNB API with the refresh token in order to obtain a new auth token
-4. A request to update the old auth token with the new obtained one is sent to AWS Secret Manager
+4. A request to update the old auth token with the newly obtained one is sent to AWS Secret Manager

 ### Technology Stack: